 As part of the historic treble winning team of 1999, Giggs, most commonly alongside David Beckham, Roy Keane and Paul Scholes in midfield, and behind the prolific strike partnership of Andy Cole and Dwight Yorke, was similarly influential as they won the Champions League, Premier League and FA Cup.
 “Ryan had to run up and down that left touchline for over 20 years in matches of that intensity – he is truly unique,” Ferguson said when Giggs eventually left United in 2016.

-In this exclusive video for The Coaches’ Voice, Giggs revisits playing in those teams, and reveals the most difficult opponents he encountered during the lengthy career that unfolded at the highest level.
+“What he managed to do was completely unheard of.
+I doubt we’ll ever see a career like his again.”
+Speaking exclusively to The Coaches’ Voice, Giggs revisits playing in those teams, and even reveals the most difficult opponents he encountered during the lengthy career that unfolded at the highest level.